mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 5: Relative abundance
+(there is information of unread maps to be clarrified)
 ## 5.a Calculation of relative abundance of Prokaryotic Metagenome-Assembled Genomes and construction of relative abundance table
 For calculation of relative abundance and construction of relative abundance table for the Prokaryotic Metagenome-Assembled Genomes Representatives.
 ```